-Fubing Su Professor of Political Science and Director of Asian Studies
+Fubing Su Professor and Chair of Political Science

 Mr. Su received his PhD in political science from the University of Chicago.
 Before joining Vassar College, he taught at Brown University for two years.
 He is also a member of the Asian Studies program.

 Mr. Su’s teaching interests include comparative politics, political economy, East Asian security, and Chinese politics.
 His research concerns contemporary Chinese political and economic developments, including electoral politics, village governance, local public finance, urbanization, land management, transition, and China’s growth model.

 - BA, MA, Nankai University; MA, PhD, University of Chicago

 - At Vassar since 2004

 - “Rural Housing Consumption and Social Stratification in Transitional China: Evidence from a National Survey.”
 Housing Studies (forthcoming). (with Wang Hui, Lanlan Wang and Ran Tao)